Last Updated on

 - Mid-range pricing – this isn’t the cheapest travel crib out there, but it’s also not the most expensive.
 If you plan to use it a lot (as we have), it’s easy to see the value and justify the expense.

-- The mattress seems too thin to provide adequate support for a baby, especially older and heavier babies.
+- The mattress seems too thin to provide adequate support for a baby, especially older and heavier babies and young kids.

 - Your Traveller crib may or may not have flame retardants added, depending on where you buy it.